Wollondilly lookout

 Wollondilly lookout is in Nattai National Park.
 Here are just some of the reasons why this park is special:

-Dharawal and Gundangarra territory
+Dharawal and Gundungarra territory

 Views from Wollondilly lookout, Nattai National Park.
 Photo: John Spencer

-The Nattai area is the traditional territory of the Dharawal and Gundangarra Aboriginal peoples.
+The Nattai area is the traditional territory of the Dharawal and Gundungarra Aboriginal peoples.
 The Wollondilly and Burragorang valleys historically form a transition zone between the two.
 The land and waterways, and the plants and animals that live in them, feature in all facets of Aboriginal culture, including recreational, ceremonial, spiritual, and as a main source of food and medicine.
 They are closely associated with the dreaming stories and cultural learning that are still passed on to this day.

 See the forest through the trees